I’m So Glad I Was Wrong — A letter to my daughter

 I was going to help ensure your happiness and success!
-I had no doubt you would let me help you.
+I had no doubt you would let me.

 I couldn’t see how selfish and closed minded those ideas were.
-I thought I was trying to help you.
-I didn’t think of the possibility that you were better equipped to make the right choices I didn’t at your age.
+I sincerely thought I was only trying to help.
+I couldn’t entertain the possibility you might have been better equipped to make the right choices I didn’t at your age.

 And so I yelled.

 Honestly, I didn’t know what else to do.
-I knew you weren’t listening to me – to reason – and I was afraid you’d ruin that beautiful picture I had for your future; that selfish picture I never actually factored you into.
-So, instead of trying to support the decisions I didn’t agree with, I tried to force my will into the situation.
-When you held your ground, I yelled some more.
+I knew you weren’t listening to me – to reason.
+I was consumed with the fear you’d ruin that beautiful picture I painted for your life that I failed to consider your might have other plans.

-I yelled because I was terrified.
-The more you pushed against boundaries, the more fearful I became.
+I was terrified.
+The more you challenged me, the more fearful I became.

 Now that I do, I don’t blame you for pushing me away.

 I know there were times you hated me.
 The truth is, there were times I hated you, too.
-Not because I didn’t love you, but because I loved you too much.
+Not because I didn’t love you, but because I’ve loved you too much.
 No one in my life has ever challenged me the ways you have.
-I wasn’t prepared to look at some of the things, in myself, you mirrored back at me.
-I didn’t realize that your becoming like me wasn’t the worst thing that could happen.
+I haven’t always been prepared to focus on the not-so-perfect aspects of my personality you’ve mirrored back at me.
+I didn’t understand that your becoming like me wasn’t the worst thing that could happen.
 I haven’t always valued myself – the choices I’ve made – the woman I’ve become, and I struggled with the irony.

 I’m so glad I was wrong.

-I always thought being a good mother meant it was my job to shape you into a good person; to make sure you took the right path.
-I think that idea made it impossible for me to let go; to accept your choices when I didn’t agree.
-I got scared when you became the independent person I always wanted you to be, and I let my fear keep me from celebrating that independence and trusting your judgment.
+I lost my footing when you became the independent woman I always wanted you to be, and I let my fear keep me from celebrating that independence and trusting your judgment.
 That is where I failed you.

 I wish I had listened more – like, really listened – for what you were trying to say, instead of translating it into how I could help you.

-I wish I had trusted in both of us more; in our abilities to handle situations, no matter how baffling, because we were always stronger than I thought.
+I wish I had trusted in both of us more; in our ability to handle situations, no matter how baffling, because we were always stronger than I thought we were.